A Little South of Sanity: Live sources

-There are no official listings to support where or when each performance was culled from; the CD booklet only mentions they were recorded during the Get A Grip and Nine Lives world tours.
-However, the recordings of "Love In an Elevator", "Same Old Song and Dance" and "Sweet Emotion" each have Tyler calling out to the live crowd, revealing where they were recorded.
+There are no official listings to support where or when each performance was culled from; the CD booklet only mentions they were recorded during the Get a Grip and Nine Lives world tours.
+However, the recordings of "Love in an Elevator", "Same Old Song and Dance", and "Sweet Emotion" each have Tyler calling out to the live crowd, revealing where they were recorded.
 The first song has him mentioning the crowd in State College, Pennsylvania, the second a crowd in West Palm Beach, Florida, and the third a crowd in Seattle, Washington.
-A bootleg entitled Yokohama Arena 3/12/98 has "Last Child" being recorded at the same time as the title revealed to where the song was performed; also, Tyler says 'motherfucker' out loud as if it were edited in this live album.
-"Eat the Rich" was recorded from a live performance in Costa Rica in November, 1994, and "Dude (Looks Like a Lady) was recorded from a performance in Albany, NY, in January, 1998.